Cumulative proton production in $pd$ collisions: The model

 Similar to Eq.(\ref{lprimeInvProp}), the inverse propagator of the $\Delta$ resonance can be rewritten in the eikonal form:

 with

 In the second step of Eq.(\ref{Delta_l_Delta}), the Fermi motion in the deuteron was neglected.

-Following the line of derivation of Eq.(\ref{M_el_fin}) in subsec. \ref{El}, we perform integrations over longitudinal component of the intermediate spectator momentum in Eq.(\ref{M_inel}) which yields
+Following the line of derivation of Eq.(\ref{M_el_fin}) in subsec. \ref{El}, one can integrate over the longitudinal component of the intermediate spectator momentum in Eq.(\ref{M_inel}) which yields

-The notations and definitions in Eq.(\ref{M_inel_fin}) are quite similar to those already introduced in subsec. \ref{El}, but we give them here again for completeness.
+The notations and definitions in Eq.(\ref{M_inel_fin}) are quite similar to those already introduced in subsec. \ref{El}, but they are given here again for completeness.
 The axis $\tilde z$ is directed along three-momentum of the outgoing nucleon $l$ in the middle line of the graphs in Fig.~\ref{fig:inel}.
 The integration is done over transverse with respect to $\tilde z$ component of the momentum transfer to the intermediate spectator nucleon $j$ which is put on the mass shell.
 The transverse mass is defined as $m_{nt} \equiv \sqrt{\bvec{p}_{j t}+m_n^2}$.
 The components of the three-momentum $\bvec{p}_j$ in the argument of the DWF are obtained by expressing the three-vector $(\bvec{p}_{j t},im_{nt})$ in the original coordinate frame.